Adolph1999v/talent-scout/README.md

 Upload any PDF or .txt resume — Groq parses it and indexes it into FAISS live.
 The candidate is immediately included in the next JD search.

-> Note: Uploaded candidates live in memory and reset on server restart.
-> Production version would persist to PostgreSQL + pgvector.
+Uploaded CVs are held in memory for the duration of the server session and cleared on restart.
+This is intentional for the prototype — in production, we'd use a proper database with user-scoped storage so each recruiter sees only their own uploaded candidates.

 ## Future Plans
 - Persistent storage with PostgreSQL + pgvector